-Exposure is then estimated by taking into account the routes of exposure, the frequency and duration of exposure, and measured worker data (for example, atmospheric and/or biological monitoring results).
+Exposure is then estimated by taking into account workplace activities, the routes of exposure, the frequency and duration of exposure, and any measured workplace (monitoring) data (for example, atmospheric and/or biological monitoring results).
 Information is needed for each situation in which workers are potentially exposed.

 We consider the reliability of the measured data, and its ability to be representative, when assessing.
 If insufficient measured data are available, then model calculations are used to estimate typical and reasonable worst case exposure levels.
 Where necessary, default values are used for certain input parameters in the model calculations (for example, inhalation rate, body weight and skin surface area).

-Internationally accepted methods are also used to estimate exposure (for example, a modified United Kingdom Estimation and Assessment of Substance Exposure model).
+Exposure estimates are conducted using internationally accepted modelling methods (for example, a modified United Kingdom Estimation and Assessment of Substance Exposure model).

-Where exposure levels have been determined from measured and modeled data, we prefer measured data, provided they are reliable and representative.
+Where exposure levels have been determined using both measured data and modeled data, we prefer measured data, provided they are reliable and representative.

-For new chemicals, the occupational exposure assessment is usually qualitative, as measured data are unlikely to be available and there is insufficient information to predict reliable quantitative estimates.
+For new chemicals, the occupational exposure assessment is usually qualitative, as measured data are unlikely to be available and there is often insufficient information to reliably quantify workplace exposures.
 Where quantitative assessment is required to determine risk, realistic worst case assumptions are used in the absence of data.

 The health risk of the chemical to workers is characterised by integrating exposure and potential hazards.

-For repeated, longer-term exposures, the health risk is first characterised by comparing exposure estimates with NOAELs to give a margin of exposure, and then deciding whether there is cause for concern.
+For repeated, longer-term exposures, the health risk is first characterised by comparing exposure estimates with no-effect levels (eg a NOAEL) from toxicity studies to give a margin of exposure (MOE), and then deciding whether the MOE provides cause for concern.

 Matters taken into account when characterising the risk include the uncertainty arising from the variability in the experimental data and inter- and intra-species variation, the nature and severity of the health effect and its relevance to humans, and the reliability of the exposure estimates.